awkweb/Tindergram/README.md

 # Tindergram
-Tinder clone in Swift, using Parse, Facebook, and Firebase.
+Tinder clone in Swift.

+#Features
+- Facebook authentication
+- Parse backend (for storing user information)
+- Send and receive messages with Firebase

 ## How to try this out
 You have two options: